Siilsy/Checkers/README.md

 It was coded on a Numworks calculator in Micropython.

 ## 🛠️ Details
-You can change the duration of the timer by yourself by modifying the code, it's at the line 351,
+You can change the duration of the timer by yourself by modifying the code.
+It's at the line 351, you just have to change the value which is currently 600 seconds to let 10 minutes at each players.
+Don't forget to convert it in seconds !

 Unfortunately, it's in French, but there are not so many text so it won't be hard to understand.